terrificobjects/radio-scheduler/readme.txt

 Added plugin activation code for table creation
 Added fullpage selection calendar for schedule event creation to admin page Set up Ajax for rudimentary event data manipulation and storage

+= 0.0.3 =
+Added Event Manager page in Dashboard
+Rewrote some code for new page
+Connected created events to frontend calendar display